sidhantjindal/Practical-report.md/practical-report.md

          Sum of the numbers = 24

  ------------------------------------------------------------------------------------------------------------------------------
- # PROGRAM FOR ARITHMATIC OPERATIONS
+ # 4.PROGRAM FOR ARITHMATIC OPERATIONS
               #include<stdio.h>
                int main()
               {